How one ship caused catastrophic disruption to global supply chains

 The stakes and the stakeholder today are bigger than before.
 In this era of supplying ‘Just-in-time’ goods, such hold-ups are paralyzing and unforgiving.
 Global oil prices rose steeply and industry experts say there will be a flood of insurance claims by cargo owners.

 How Krypt can help with the Technology Upgrade?

 Before the next supply chain crisis becomes a reality, many businesses around the world are now scrambling to update their crisis plans and technology.

-Using a technology like AI to help optimize supply chains will offer useful simulations to explore alternative routes for supply chains on land, in sea, or air.
+Using technology like AI to help optimize supply chains will offer useful simulations to explore alternative routes for supply chains on land, in the sea, or air.

 Also, many companies currently lag the visibility across their supply chain and mainly depend on phone calls/emails to figure out where their cargo is and whether it is impacted due to any such event.
 Several companies are investing in track and trace functionality to be proactive rather than reactive.